nurulnabihah/Practicum-System/README.md

 ## Introduction
-This is my final year project called Practicum Assessment Management System This project uses PHP, MySQL, HTML, CSS and JavaScript to develop and design the system and database.
+This is my final year project called Practicum Assessment Management System.
+This project uses PHP, MySQL, HTML, CSS and JavaScript to develop and design the system and database.